DIDIK.com

 What if and what can or might be.

-Napoleon is supposed to have said "History is a lie agreed upon".
-I say that these days, "science is a lie agreed upon".
+In 1812, Napoleon wrote that "History is a myth agreed upon".
+I say that these days, "science is a myth agreed upon".
 So much of alleged science today is complete nonsense.
 The definition of science is the ability to test and retest and always get the same results.
-Anything else is mere speculation or philosophy.
+Anything that can not be tested is speculation and should fall under the domain of philosophy, not science.

 What is the speed of gravity?
 If it is instantaneous, then what if gravity can be modulated?
 Today most scientists, assume that the speed of gravity is the same as the speed of light, but what if the speed of gravity is instantaneous?
 Further, if gravity can be modulated, it might allow for instantaneous universal communication.
 Thus it might be possible to communicate with space craft instantly, rather than waiting for minutes for transmissions to reach the craft or earth.
 Perhaps computer chips can be made to operate vastly faster.
 And this is just the beginning since ...read more ...